Glooring/catch-the-goblin/README.md

-# Catch The Goblin Game
+# Catch The Goblin Game 🎮

+**Catch The Goblin** lets players capture elusive goblins within a retro-inspired arena.
 Originally inspired by a game I stumbled across on [gameee.vercel.app](https://gameee.vercel.app), this project enhances and completes the foundation left by the original.
-The goal was to improve functionality, add mobile support, and provide a more engaging gameplay experience.
+The goal was to center the game, make it fit the screen size, and ensure pixel-perfect rendering, providing a cleaner and more polished gameplay experience.

 [**Play Catch The Goblin on Vercel**](https://catch-the-goblin.vercel.app/)